-- Friday, September 20 - Varsity Homecoming Football Game at 7:30 PM at Panther Stadium (see homecoming information below)
+Friday, September 16 - Homecoming Varsity Football Game at 7:00 PM (more information below)

-- Thursday, September 26 - Pep Rally at 3:00 PM - Parents and community members are welcome to attend! *We will be on a Pep Rally Schedule this day.
-See the Pep Rally schedule below.
+- Tuesday, September 20 - Pep Rally at 3:00 PM - Parents & guests are welcome to attend!

-- Friday, September 27 - First UIL Eligibility Check
+- Friday, September 23 - First UIL Eligibility Check (more information below)

-- Saturday, October 5 - VAISD Fall Festival 3:00 PM - 7:00 PM in the high school parking lot
+- Saturday, October 1 - VAISD Fall Festival from 3:00 PM -7:00 PM in the VAHS Parking Lot

 UIL Eligibility Check

-For many of you, this is the first time you and your child will be exposed to the No Pass No Play eligibility rules governing participating in school-related extra-curricular activities.
+UIL has a No Pass No Play eligibility rule that governs students participating in school-related extra-curricular activities.
 This pertains not only to middle school athletes, but to all school-related extra-curricular activities in which students compete, including but not limited to: athletics, cheerleading, showing animals, choir, and band competitions, etc. Here is a brief explanation...